 Hot Water Distribution

-The 2013 Multifamily Central Domestic Hot Water and Solar Thermal CASE Report estimated that 33 percent of hot water generated at the water heater is lost in the recirculation loop to ambient space.
-As a result of the 2013 CASE Report, currently Title 24, Part 6 prescriptively requires demand control recirculation, as well as a minimum of two recirculation loops in multifamily buildings that have nine or more dwelling units.
-This submeasure will further reduce the performance budget of multifamily domestic hot water recirculation systems and will include modifying prescriptive pathways, refining the HERS test procedure, and updating the Alternative Calculation Method Reference Manual calculations.
-The sub measure will allow one of three compliance options or alternate prescriptive paths.
+The 2013 Multifamily Central DHW and Solar Water Heating CASE Report estimated that 33 percent of hot water generated at the water heater is lost in the recirculation loop to ambient space.
+As a result of the 2013 CASE Report, currently Title 24 prescriptively requires demand control recirculation, as well as a minimum of two recirculation loops in multifamily buildings that have nine or more dwelling units.

 Solar Thermal Water Heating